ClearCarbon/dotfiles/README.markdown

 The install script symlinks configs into your home directory.
 It will not overwrite any existing files/folders so if you need to install them delete them first

 Originally forked from [Hatoishi's](https://github.com/hatoishi) dotfiles

+Unfortunately they likely only work fully on OS X at the moment.